prettier/prettier-emacs/README.md

 which prettier
 ```

-If prettier is not installed already, you can install prettier using `npm -g prettier` or via your package manager.
+If prettier is not installed already, you can install prettier using `npm install -g prettier` or via your package manager.

 ### Basic configuration